Power goes out in Gaza, as Israel tightens siege and bombs the Palestinian territory

 The streets of Tel Aviv, usually bustling with stores, bars and tourists, are largely empty of traffic and pedestrians.
 Schools are closed across the country as the nation prepares for what Israeli Prime Minster Benjamin Netanyahu said will be "difficult days ahead."
 He said Israel is fighting to ensure its existence.

-In the southern towns and cities of Israel near Gaza's border, many residents have been evacuated but some have chosen to stay behind.
+In southern Israeli towns and cities near the border with Gaza, many residents have been evacuated, but some have chosen to stay behind.

 Gaza health and electricity crisis

-Doctors Without Borders' head of mission in the Palestinian territories, Léo Cans, said in a statement hospitals are overwhelmed in Gaza.
-He said among the complex cases doctors were trying to treat was that of a 13-year-old boy whose body was almost completely burned after a fire broke out from a bomb that fell next his house.
+Doctors Without Borders' head of mission in the Palestinian territories, Léo Cans, said in a statement that hospitals are overwhelmed in Gaza.
+He said that among the complex cases that doctors are trying to treat was that of a 13-year-old boy whose body was almost completely burned after a fire broke out from a bomb that fell next his house.

 The International Committee of the Red Cross' spokesperson in Gaza, Hisham Mhanna, explained that water and sewage treatment plants also need electricity to function.
 "And we fear that hospitals may turn into graveyards if they are not fed with electricity," he told NPR, adding there are also patients struggling to receive treatment for other ailments and needs.